schellingerhout/schellingerhout.github.io/_posts/2019-09-12-datatransmission3.md

 I personal prefer the stack cleaning up the variable, but there may be cases where this method may be justified.

 ## Conclusion ##

+The repository for this blog series code can be found [here](https://github.com/schellingerhout/data-transmission-delphi).

 That concludes this series on data transmission with records and arrays.
 Hopefully you'll be able to extend these concepts to other programming languages.
 C\C++ should be easy candidates for handling data transmission in this way, for .Net you'd probably have to write a wrapper class in C++\CLI because it may be tricky to write the proper PInvoke headers to process data.